Things to do for Aug. 4, 2022

 FOOD

 • An ice cream social and music jam is planned for 1 to 4 p.m.
 Aug.
-20 at Wayne Town hall,3280 state Route 322, at Route 193, Wayne Township, Ohio.
+20 at Wayne Town Hall, 3280 state Rt.
+322 at Route 193, Wayne Township, Ohio.
 There will be ice cream, hotdogs, sloppy joes, dessert, and beverages.
 Live music will be a bluegrass jam.
 Take a chair and an instrument to play or enjoy the singalong.
 Donations only will be accepted.
 The event is sponsored by The First Congregational Church of Wayne Missionary Society.

 REUNIONS